agence-gaya/typo3-taxonomy/README.md

 Single site, multi-lingual:
 ```
 Root
+   Taxonomy <-- vocabularies are stored here
    Site A
-      Taxonomy <-- vocabularies and terms are stored and translated here
+      Taxonomy <-- terms are stored and translated here
 ```

 Multi-site, multi-lingual:
 ```
 Root
-   Global site
+   Global virtual site
       Taxonomy <-- vocabularies and global terms are stored and translated here
    Site B
       Taxonomy <-- terms of Site B are stored and translated here
    Site C: will use global scope
 ```

-Note: since TYPO3 v12, it is not allowed anymore to translate records outside a Site.
-You need to create a virtual site for common records to be translated.

 ## TCA configuration